First impressions matter. A well-organized, clean resume grabs attention and tells your professional story at a glance.

 How to Fill in a Blank Resume Template

 Ready to start writing your resume?
-Following these instructions, you’ll be one step closer to the perfect resume.
-We will walk you through section by section.
+Follow these instructions to create the perfect resume.
+We'll walk you through it section by section.

-Naturally, you want your contact info in your resume header.
-Include your name, phone number, email address, and location.
+Feature your contact information prominently at the top of your resume.
+Include your name, phone number, email address, and location in your resume header.
 Consider adding your LinkedIn profile and professional website or portfolio if you have them.

 The one-paragraph resume profile at the top of your document might take on many forms, whether a professional summary that functions as a highlight reel or a resume objective that lays out your goals.
 Ultimately, you want it to be engaging and full of action words.